patrickbwarren/transam-triton/TRIMCC.md

 used to generate both a user ROM and a tape binary,
 ```
 ./trimcc fastvdu_tape.tri -o FASTVDU_TAPE
-./trimcc fastvdu_rom.tri -o FASTVDU_ROM
+./trimcc fastvdu.tri -o fastvdu.bin
 ```
-The user ROM can be loaded into the emulator using `-u FASTVDU_ROM`.
+The user ROM can be loaded into the emulator using `-u fastvdu.bin`.
 For the tape binary (which is really only for testing purposes), re-vectorisation of the VDU output is set up by running the code at `1602` with the monitor 'G' command.